apolomachado/socketauthserver/README.md

-# socketauthserver
+# SocketAuthServer (SAS)
 A simple authentication system using Socket and MySQL.
 This repository had some research and study purposes.

 Make good use of these codes!